 Internal radiotherapy for cervical cancer means giving radiotherapy to the cancer from inside the body.
 It is also called brachytherapy.

-Depending on the type of brachytherapy you have, you might have the treatment in the radiotherapy department as an outpatient or you might stay in hospital for up to 7 days as an inpatient.
+Depending on the type of brachytherapy you have, you might have the treatment in the radiotherapy department as an outpatient or you might stay in hospital to have it.

 The treatment gives a high dose of radiation to the cancer but very little to surrounding tissues.
 It can shrink the cancer, relieve symptoms and help you feel more comfortable.
 It might slow the growth of the cancer and it can reduce pain.